gwyn-developer/test-task_list-of-employees/README.md

 # test-task_list-of-employees

-Simple vue app - list of employees with the ability to add new ones.<br/>
+Simple vue2 app - list of employees with the ability to add new ones.<br/>
 Deployed with vercel.com using serverless function.

 ## Demo